 Distributed environments, central control

-Opereto deployment comprises a central control center (offered both as an on-prem server/cluster or SaaS) and one or more remote agents.
+Opereto deployment comprises a central control center (A cloud based virtual appliance server/cluster) and one or more remote agents.
 Opereto agents are simple, lightweight Java executables that retrieve process requests from the center, execute them on the device or host they reside and send all execution logs back to the center.
 Agents listen to Opereto center directives via secured and authenticated HTTPS.
-Based on this approach, there is no need to handle firewall policies or network configurations, a simple internet connectivity (e.g. wifi) is all needed.
-Agents can quickly and securely connect to Opereto center anywhere, anytime.
+Based on this approach, there is no need to handle firewall policies or network configurations, a simple internet connectivity is all needed, thus, agents can quickly and securely connect to Opereto center anywhere, anytime.

-Any automation activity can be a microservice.
+Any automation activity can be a service.
 For example:

 OS service actions:

-Opereto lets workflows be written in code as services allowing the strength of programming to be used for orchestrating processes: conditions flows, loops, exception handling and any other mechanism that modern programming languages offer.
+Custom workflows in Opereto are written in code and deployed as services.
+It is extremely useful to write a distributed and complex system test flows in code.
+Unlike configuration management or IT provisioning tools that that are more simple to structure and thus, use of DSL-based schemes does make sense, system tests require more programming strength like advances conditions flows, loops, exception handling and other mechanisms that modern programming languages offer.
 The orchestration is made by communicating with the Opereto cluster via REST which makes it very flexible and accessible from any programming language.
-The developer can start and terminate processes on one of the distributed agents, parse execution outputs and run complex search patterns from a single short script written in his favorite programming language.
+A developer can start and terminate processes on any of the distributed agents, run them in parallel or sequentially, track process statuses, parse process outputs, run complex log search patterns Etc. from a single short script written in his/her favourite programming language and IDE tools.